Scholarships & Financial Aid

 » Students must have applied or been admitted to an NYU Global Academic Center for fall, spring, or the full academic year to be considered for any listed awards.

-» Students attending summer, winter, or school-specific semester programs such as Tisch Special Programs, or exchange programs such as Stern IBEX or NYU International Exchange, are not eligible for the Global Programs Merit Scholarship, Banco Santander Scholarship or Accra Community Service Grant.
+» Students attending summer, winter, or exchange programs such as Stern IBEX or NYU International Exchange, are not eligible.

 » Students must be currently enrolled full-time and in good academic and disciplinary standing.

-Incoming Liberal Studies Freshmen who are spending their first year abroad are awarded financial aid packages as determined by the NYU Office of Financial Aid.
+Incoming Liberal Studies Freshmen or Media, Culture, and Communications Freshmen who begin their NYU degree at an NYU academic center are awarded financial aid packages as determined by the NYU Office of Financial Aid.
 Contact the Office of Financial Aid with any questions.